-Role of the SEN governor/Governing Body
+Role of the SEND governor/Governing Body

-There is a named SEN Governor: Mr P. Jones
+There is a named SEND Governor: Mrs Lesley Volz

-The Governing body has regard to the SEN code of Practice (2015) when carrying out duties towards all pupils with SEN consequently it is their responsibility to:
+The Governing body has regard to the SEN code of Practice (2015) when carrying out duties towards all pupils with SEND, consequently it is their responsibility to:

-- Ensure the necessary provision is made for pupils with SEN. - Determine the school's general policy and approach to pupils with SEN in cooperation with the Head of School and SENDCo. - Ensure that the teachers are aware of the importance of identifying and providing for those pupils with SEN. - Ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and use of outside agencies and services are available for parents. - Ensure that the school's progress in implementing the policy and its impact on pupils are regularly reported to the Governing Body. - Ensure that parents are notified of a decision by the school to make SEN provision for their child. - Ensure that pupils with SEN are included as far as possible into the activities of the school. - Consult with the LA and the Governing bodies of other schools, when appropriate, in the interests of coordinated SEN provision in the area.
+- Ensure the necessary provision is made for pupils with SEND. - Determine the school's general policy and approach to pupils with SEND in cooperation with the Head Teacher and SENDCo. - Ensure that the teachers are aware of the importance of identifying and providing for those pupils with SEND. - Ensure that the policy and information about identification, assessment, provision, monitoring and record keeping and use of outside agencies and services are available for parents. - Ensure that the school's progress in implementing the policy and its impact on pupils, are regularly reported to the Governing Body.

+- Ensure that parents are notified of a decision by the school to make SEND provision for their child. - Ensure that pupils with SEND are included as far as possible into the activities of the school. - Consult with the LA and the Governing bodies of other schools, when appropriate, in the interests of coordinated SEND provision in the area.